benmcdonough20/2022IQHack/README.md

 ![Hadamard](images/H.PNG)

 Here, it is a bit trickier to calculate the error resulting from the Hadamard Gate.
 Since the measurement error is the same independently of whether the + state collapses to 0 or 1, the measurement error is not involved in the result, i.e., we are observing the quality of the Hadamard directly.
 Thus, we assumed that if p percent (0<p<1) of our measurement collapses to the 0 state, then the fidelity of our Hadamard is 2p-1.
-This result proved to be a successful approximation.
+This result proved to be a successful approximation, and was further backed up by the hadamard's raw probability being roughly in line with the other single qubit gates.

 For the Z gate, we used the following circuit.